Home Countries Ideas Log

 Brecon Beacons, Powys

-A weekend visit to Abergavenny in June 2014 had me reach the tops of Sgyryd Fawr and Sugar Loaf on consecutive days during a spell of hot summer weather.
-Nearby Blorenge and Ysyryd Fach could act as excuses for a follow-up sometime but the hills near Brecon itself have been more neglected with only a single visit to them during November 2006.
+A weekend visit to Abergavenny in June 2014 had me reach the tops of Ysgyryd Fawr and Sugar Loaf on consecutive days during a spell of hot summer weather.
+Nearby Blorenge and Ysgyryd Fach could act as excuses for a follow-up sometime, but the hills near Brecon itself have been more neglected with only a single visit to them during November 2006.
 They looked nice then so I am looking for a variation on that trot for another occasion.
 What I have overlooked even more are the wilder Black Mountain hills to the west and a tour around that way by bus has identified both starting points and transport options.
 Other route ideas include one that extends from Llangattock which I spotted in an issue of TGO magazine and Pontneddfechan’s waterfalls.

 Llantysilio Mountain, Llangollen, Denbighshire

 2014 saw two trips that took in most of the tops comprising this bunch of hills, one in January and another in November.
 The original inspiration came from a blog post and I am thankful for the idea that it popped into my mind.
 Overnight stays in Llangollen certainly helped me with explorations of these hills so far and there may be other variations on my wanderings yet, and a repeat of the second trot in better weather would be a good thing too.